Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 ```
 User could customize rating due to their preference in website.
 It would search user's ratings requirement in database.
 If it finds results with every rating of `(transport, food, safety, rent)` above requirement, return the result with maximal sum of these four ratings.
 Else it would return the result with minimal distance from the requirement ratings.
 Detailed algorithm could be found under `web/optimization_algorithm.py`

-**(need to add some screenshots of website)**

 ### Statistical Analysis (need to review and add more on new parts of analysis on website)
-After finding ideal area for a new company, we would like to dig deeper into those areas, because this area might be the best choice for now, but it might change, with the variation of rental, crime and transportations.
+After finding ideal area for a living place, we would like to dig deeper into those areas because this area might be the best choice for now, but it might change, with the variation of rental, crime and transportations.
 So based on current data, we want to study on the trend of these factors, and for now we mainly focus on crime in different blocks(grids).
-(A new dataset [Safety(Crime 2012-2015)](https://data.cityofboston.gov/Public-Safety/Crime-Incident-Reports-July-2012-August-2015-Sourc/7cdf-6fgx) has been added.)

 Now let *X<sub>ij</sub>* as the the number of crimes happens in block *i* in year *j*.
 If *X<sub>ij</sub>* and *X<sub>i(j + 1)</sub>* are highly correlated, then we could claim the number of crime of these two year in this block have similar distribution.
 Thus if these random variables continuously related to each other, then we could use such correlation to predict the trend of the criminal events in this year.